ScilifelabDataCentre/pathogens-portal/content/english/voc/omicron.md

 <div class="row mb-4"><div class="col col-sm-8"><ul class="nav nav-tabs nav-justified">
   <li class="nav-item">
-    <a class="nav-link" href="../"><b>Variants of Concern (VoC)</b></a>
+    <a class="nav-link" href="../">Variants of Concern (VOC)</a>
   </li>
   <li class="nav-item">
-    <a class="nav-link active" href="#">Omicron VoC</a>
+    <a class="nav-link active" href="#"><b>Omicron<br>(Most recent VOC)</b></a>
   </li>
 </ul></div></div>

+On this page we have compiled current knowledge on Omicron, the latest SARS-CoV-2 variant to be designated as a Variant of Concern (VOC).
+This includes any information availble data, ongoing research efforts, initial findings, among other things related to Omicron.
+Please see [this page for information on other VOCs](../).

-This page aims to compile information about available data, ongoing research efforts and first findings regarding the Omicron Variant of Concern (VoC) of SARS-CoV-2.
-Researchers and organizations from around Sweden are welcome to submit their datasets and announcements.
-We also present the relevant preprints and publications and links to other useful resources are provided.
-Please submit your suggestions using the forms below or by e-mail: datacentre@scilifelab.se.
-The team behind the COVID-19 Data Portal is continuously monitoring incoming suggestions and new items are published as soon as possible.
-Please see [this page for background on VoC information about other VoC](../).
+We make all possible efforts to track pre-prints, publications, and other resources related to Omicron and link them below.
+Researchers and organisations from around Sweden are also welcome to submit their datasets and to make relevant announcements on this page.
+If you feel like something is missing that should be included, or you wish to make a submission/announcement, please use the forms below or email us at datacentre@scilifelab.se.
+The team behind the COVID-19 Data Portal continuously monitors incoming suggestions, and new items are published as soon as possible.

 ## Available data

-This section presents a list of the available data useful for research into the Omicron VoC shared by researchers affiliated to a Swedish research institute.
-We welcome suggestions submitted through the form below or by e-mail: datacentre@scilifelab.se.
-All submissions appear after the moderation by the Portal team.
+This section presents a list of the available data related to Omicron (or related work that could benefit research into this variant) shared by researchers affiliated to a Swedish research institute.
+We welcome the submission of suggestions for additional datasets, either using the form below or by e-mail: datacentre@scilifelab.se.
+All submissions will be moderated by the Portal team before they appear on the page.

 <!-- Button trigger modal -->
 <button type="button" class="btn btn-primary mb-2" data-toggle="modal" data-target="#exampleModalTwo">